 Projects based in outside organizations should have a doctorally-prepared supervisor on site and should have approval from the faculty advisor.

-Through the MS Data Analysis project students should demonstrate the following competencies:
+The MS Data Analysis project allows students to demonstrate the following competencies:

 - Clearly understand the substance of scientific problems and be able to formulate them quantitatively

 - Be able to organize, enter in computer and manipulate data in a form ready for analysis